by Dr. Lawrence Wilson

 Also, do not flaunt a lot of jewelry.
 It is just stupid and attracts the wrong kind of attention.
 Also, do not use a lot of makeup.
 If you believe you are really unattractive, go on a nutritional balancing program and your looks will automatically improve.
 Read the article entitled How To Be Sexy on this site.

 Rule #2.
 Keep warm.
-Many young people find it ‘cool’ to be cold, or at least to not think about warmth when dressing for the day or when going out.
+Some people find it ‘cool’ to be cold.
+They do not think much about warmth when dressing for the day or when going out.

 Allowing the body to be cold stimulates the sympathetic nervous system and wears out the body very quickly.
 Catching a cold or pneumonia is no fun.
 Always bring or wear clothing warmer than you think you will need.
 Also, keeping a sweater or jacket in your car is an excellent idea.